niallgiblin/COMP30830Group1/README.md

 # COMP30830Group1 - Dublin Bikes Application

-A web application for predicting bike availability at Dublin Bikes stations.
+A web application for displaying and predicting bike availability at Dublin Bikes stations.

 ## Project Structure